Join Dr. Mark Tarpley

 at Wonder Valley in Central California at the

 About Dr. Mark Tarpley

 Professionally, Mark has taught in public and private schools and holds a teaching certificate in math 8-12.
 His instructional experience includes middle school, high school, undergraduate, master’s level, and doctoral level courses.
-He has taught a variety of courses including the following: upper school math courses, Patristic and Medieval history, Latin, logic, moral theology, the problem of evil, and St. John Chrysostom and St. Gregory the Theologian on family, marriage, and children.
+He has taught a variety of courses including upper school math courses, Patristic and Medieval history, Latin, logic, moral theology, the problem of evil, and comparative studies of St. John Chrysostom and St. Gregory the Theologian on family, marriage, and children.

 Currently, Mark serves as an administrator in the role of Academic Specialist at Christian Life Preparatory School in Fort Worth, TX - a hybrid education model of classroom instruction and homeschooling.
 Over the last year, he has led the school through an internal review to create and implement a philosophy of technology plan that considers carefully all of the implications of technology in our lives today.
 Last August, he spoke in Chicago at the Orthodox Christian Writing Initiative on the topic of technology and education entitled, “Technology, Schools, and Orthodoxy: Seeing Beyond the Tip of the Iceberg.”